JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 ### [Layer II: An internal dispatch interface for parameters](@id design-layer2)

-This layer is an interims layer to dispatch on the (optional/default) parameters of a function.
+This layer is an interim layer to dispatch on the (optional/default) parameters of a function.
 For example the last parameter of retraction: [`retract`](@ref) determines the type (variant) to be used.
 The last function in the previous layer calls `_retract`, which is an internal function.
 These parameters are usually the last parameters of a function.